Tyler-g-hudson/image-sandbox/README.md

         --quiet (-q)
         --ignore-prefix [!]

-Since WIGWAM produces large numbers of docker images, it exposes a simple tool for removing docker images created by the system:
+Since WIGWAM produces large numbers of Docker images, it exposes a simple tool for removing Docker images created by the system:

 Docker images generated by this system all come with "wigwam-" as a prefix on their tag.
 This command permits removal of several images at a time using wildcard characters from the command line, simplifying the removal of intermediate images generated by the system.